adiseshan1505/adiseshan1505/README.md

-# Hi there, I'm Adiseshan!
-An aspiring AI-ML engineer with strong interest in full stack development (webs and mobiles)👋
+# Hi there, I'm Adiseshan! 👋

+An aspiring AI-ML engineer with a strong interest in full stack development (web and mobile).

 > “Crafting digital solutions by writing logical and robust code for smooth deployment in your servers.”

+![Visitor Count](https://visitor-badge.laobi.icu/badge?page_id=adiseshan1505)

 ---
-![Visitor Count](https://visitor-badge.laobi.icu/badge?page_id=adiseshan1505)

 ## 👨‍💻 Work Experience

-- Software Engineer Intern @ZingHR, Mumbai, Maharashtra (May 2025-June 2025)
+- **Software Engineer Intern @ ZingHR, Mumbai, Maharashtra (May 2025 - June 2025)**
-  * Worked on LLMs, finetuned them.
-Built OCR model from scratch for claims.
+  - Worked on LLMs; finetuned them for production use.
+  - Built an OCR model from scratch for claims processing.
-  * Built a frontend UI for them using Next.js and TypeScript to manage lots of users and their clients as well.
+  - Developed a frontend dashboard using Next.js and TypeScript to manage users and clients.

 ---

 ## 🚀 About Me

 - 🧑‍💻 Passionate developer and avid learner
-- 🧑‍💻 AI/ML enthusiast, Web and Mobile App Developer.
+- 🤖 AI/ML enthusiast, Web & Mobile App Developer
-- 🚀 Mastering Full Stack Dev in JS and Mobile App Dev in Flutter
+- 🌐 Mastering Full Stack Dev (JS) and Mobile App Dev (Flutter)
-- 🤖 Building with the latest in AI, LLMs (open source that run locally), and web tech
+- 🛠️ Building with the latest in AI, LLMs (open source/local), and modern web technologies

 ---